kerryconvery/game-stream-search-public/README.md

 ### Future Improvements
 #### Application
+* Provide a way to discover new streamers
 * Filter by langauge
-* Provide a way to support new streamers

 #### Technical
 * Setup a CICD build pipeline